davidebazzana/Questionnaire/README.md

 `docker compose down`

 If the images do not exist in any container registry already then upload the images.
-First, login into your azure account (only first access):
+First, log in to your azure account (only first access):
 `az login --use-device-code`
 Then create a resource group and a container register (if not existing already):
 `az group create --name questionnaire --location westeurope`
 `az acr create --resource-group questionnaire --name questionnaire --sku Standard`
-Login into your azure container registry (the registry must exists):
+Log in to your azure container registry (the registry must exists):
 `az acr login --name questionnaire`
 Use the default context:
 `docker context use default`